SonetMiddleware/sonet-dao-backend/doc/interface.md

   "collection_name": "",
   "collection_id": "", // Primary key, ensures each DAO is unique, use the group account name "collection_image": "",
-  "dao_name":"", // Use the group name
+  "dao_id:"", // if not defined, default value is same as collection_id "dao_name":"", // Use the group name
   "start_date": 12112121, // Timestamp in milliseconds
   "total_member": 121212, // Number of members in the DAO, pass the current number of group members